k8o5/k8o5.github.io/README.md

 # k8OS - A Web-based Desktop Environment

-A retro-inspired, AI-powered web desktop environment that runs entirely in your browser.
+A retro-inspired, AI-powered web desktop environment that runs entirely in your browser: https://k8o5.com .

 ![A picture of Sparky, the k8OS assistant](sparky.svg)